hazzyxz/luna-continuum/README.md

 ## <a id="overview"></a> 🌔 Overview

-`luna-continuum` is a **public-facing Obsidian vault** — an ongoing experiment in thinking, writing, and learning in rhythm.
-Built upon the [PARA](https://fortelabs.co/blog/para/) framework, it automates the act of daily capture and reflection —  a space where ideas orbit, evolve, and align over time.
+`luna-continuum` is my **public-facing Obsidian vault** — an ongoing experiment to reduce my inability to commit into daily notes and reflection.
+Built upon the [PARA](https://fortelabs.co/blog/para/) framework, it automates the act of daily capture and reflection - more writing, less thinking of formats and tags.

 > _"Not everything grows in daylight — some thoughts need the calm of the moon."_

 ## <a id="philosophy"></a> 🪞 Philosophy

 - **Work in Progress, Always**
-  Every note is a phase of thought — evolving with context, never static.
+  Every note is incomplete, hence more room to grow

 - **Low Friction, High Reflection**
   Automated prompts (title, agenda, tags, mood) reduce resistance to writing.